harishmuh/Bioinformatics-III_Comparing-genes-proteins-and-genomes/exam/README.md

-# Bioinformatics III Application Challenge
+# Bioinformatics III Application Challenge (Week 6)

 ## Instructions
 In this Application Challenge, we are going to hop in the Bioinformatics Time Machine and head back to 1996.